d-v-dlee/hugo_blog/content/post/thomas_jefferson.md

 Thomas Jefferson's legacy is most complicated when it comes to slavery.

 On one hand, he thought slavery was morally wrong and tried to fight it early on in his career.
-On the other hand, he benefitted greatly from it and opposed simple plans to eradicate slavery for fears that its negative impact on the US would outweigh the delivered moral justice.
+On the other hand, he was born into a slave-owning family and benefitted greatly from it.
+Ultimately, while he thought slavery was wrong, he opposed simple plans to eradicate it for fears that its negative impact on the US would outweigh the delivered moral justice.

+Jefferson benefitted greatly from slavery.
 Jefferson's plantation was a huge and tidy operation, self-sufficient from any outside help.
 Like his parents, he had an easy sense of command and a great eye for detail.
-At Monticello, he controlled a manufacturing pipeline of skilled adult laborers, such as carpenters, masons, brick layers, and smiths, as well as children workers.
-Boy slaves produced 10,000 nails a day.
+At Monticello, he controlled a manufacturing pipeline of skilled adult laborers, such as carpenters, masons, brick layers, and smiths, as well as child workers.
+Boy slaves produced 10,000 nails a day!!

-Jefferson saw slavery as a moral stain, yet he could not envision any solution where free blacks and whites co-existed in the United States.
-Ultimately, his Virginian-identity outweighed his moral uneasiness.
-When slavery became a hot issue in regards to Missouri, instead of speaking out, he folded to pro-slavery views in fear that abolishing it would fraction the United States.
+Jefferson saw slavery as a moral stain, yet he could not envision any scenario where the eradication of slavery could succeed.
+Given the treatment of slaves, Jefferson, like many other whites, feared that freedom could lead to violent revenge.
+Therefore, he could not imagine a society of both free whites and blacks.
+If slavery was to be abolished, the blacks would have to leave.

-Despite his words and beliefs, he never could fully reject the mainstream acceptance of slavery.
+Outside of personal safety, Jefferson also believed that the eradication of slavery would open the United States to greater threats from Absolutism (remember his Hedgehog idea).
+The fate of the United States as a republic relied on its unity.
+Upsetting the South and fractioning itself would leave it more susceptible to British influence or even invasion.
+This was unacceptable.

+During the debates over slavery in Missouri, Jefferson had a chance to condemn slavery.
+Instead, he folded to pro-slavery views, remarking personally, that while he'd love to end the abominable act, slavery was a problem he could not solve.

+Despite his personal words and beliefs on slavery, Thomas Jefferson wasn't about that action.

 ### Sally Hemmings